gacarrillor/test/README.md

 **Tags**

 Go to [Tags](https://github.com/gacarrillor/test/tags) to see all versions of the plugin (each version tackles a different aspect).
+Make sure you use a plugin version that corresponds to your QGIS version.
+Note that tags for QGIS v3 have a `_v3` suffix.
 This is a summary:

 * [QGIS GUI customization](https://github.com/gacarrillor/test/tree/qgis_gui_customization_v3) (QGIS 3)